stellastrareviews/ky4meru.github.io/docs/windows/bluekeep.md

 ## Prerequisites

-- Windows 7 SP1 or 2008 R2 domain computer.
+- Target is a Windows host with RDP port opened (3389 by default).

 ## Exploit